upstateinteractive/gitcoin-nft-tournament/README.md

    <img src="img/Bracket.png" alt="bracket" width="700"/>
 </p>

 In order to optimize the use of gas, the bracket above is stored in a array respecting the order of matches.
 In each round, the same array is ​​updated with the winners (in green) of the round, replacing the positions of the first one up to the maximum number of players allowed for that round.
-Note that the maximum number of players allowed in each round can be defined as *2^n^*, where *n* is the round number.
+Note that the maximum number of players allowed in each round can be defined as *2^n*, where *n* is the round number, that is the reason why we started counting in round 3 instead of round 1.

 <p align="center">
    <img src="img/BracketArray.png" alt="bracket" width="700"/>